stanams/git-pair-mode/README.md

 # Git Pair Mode

-A lightweight tool to annotate Git commits with pair programming metadata — no backend required.
+A lightweight tool to annotate Git commits with pair programming metadata - and get pairing stats.

 ## 🔧 Features